Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fWjnJ3MU1rw.md

 ### Transcript

-> why don't you try to make a mod because i got work to do i can barely make the the changes of the game i want to do how the hell am i supposed to have time to do mods
+> why don't you try to make a mod because I got work to do I can barely make the the changes of the game I want to do how the hell am I supposed to have time to do mods